Limitations of Using Excel as a PowerApps Data Source

 Limitations in Editing Records

-Editing records beyond the 2000 mark also presents challenges.
-Functions such as Patch and UpdateIf require the specific record for modification, but the retrieval limitation hinders this process.
+Editing records beyond the 2000-mark presents similar challenges.
+Functions such as Patch and UpdateIf require accessing specific records to modify them, but the retrieval limitations often prevent them from functioning correctly, leading to potential errors or data inconsistencies.

 Aggregate Function Constraints